 Natural mortality was assumed constant at 0.2 for all ages and years.
 Fully recruited fishing mortality was held constant for the projection period, and 3 levels were used, 0.2, 0.6, and 1.0.
 Spawning biomass was calculated assuming knife edged maturity at age 5.
-The simulation period covered 41 years and the initial population abundance was that given for the stock in 1950 by Lett (MS 1978).
-Mean weight-at-age was held constant at average values observed for the stock during 1993-95.
+The simulation period covered 41 years and the initial population abundance was that given for the stock in 1950 by Lett (1978).
+Mean weight at age was held constant at average values observed for the stock during 1993-95.
 No sampling error was included in the simulation.
 Ten replicates of each process error and F combination were run.
 The same set of random variates was used for each process error and F combination in each replicate.
-These simulations are meant to illustrate the point that a stock/recruitment relationship may be masked by reasonable levels of process error and a restricted range of observations.
-They are not meant to illustrate the southern Gulf cod stock per se.